 Where do I get textbooks, curricula, tests and other materials to home school my child?

 Contact an organization at Home School Resources, bookstores, supply houses, or your local school district.
 These organizations may be able to provide you with information on how to obtain materials.

 What are the costs of home school materials?

 Home school resources vary, because entire programs can be purchased from private companies or the parent or guardian can create the curriculum.
 All costs are assumed by the parent or guardian.

 What requirements or qualifications must I have to home school my child?

-NOTE: If your child is enrolled in a home school co-op program, those teaching your child must be qualified.
-A qualified person means an individual who is selected by the parent of a child who is participating in a nonpublic home-based educational program to evaluate such child's progress and who is a teacher licensed pursuant to article 60.5 of this title, a teacher who is employed by an independent or parochial school, a licensed psychologist, or a person with a graduate degree in education.
+NOTE: If your child is enrolled in a home school co-op program and those running the program will conduct an evaluation for educational progress, those teaching your child must be qualified.
+The law refers to a qualified person in the context of having a student evaluated NOT taught.
+CRS 22-33-104.5 (2)(c) “ “Qualified person" means an individual who is selected by the parent of a child who is participating in a nonpublic home-based educational program to evaluate such child's progress and who is a teacher licensed pursuant to article 60.5 of this title, a teacher who is employed by an independent or parochial school, a licensed psychologist, or a person with a graduate degree in education.”
 (22-33-104.5(2)(c), C.R.S.)